What’s On in July 2026 — Newcastle, Lake Macquarie & Hunter Valley

 Snow Time in the Gardens

-Ice skating, tobogganing, snowman building and amusement rides at Hunter Valley Gardens a proper winter day out without the drive to the snowfields.
+Ice skating, tobogganing, snowman building and amusement rides at Hunter Valley Gardens.
+A fun winter day out without the drive to the snowfields.
 Book tickets online in advance and check the forecast before you go, as the snow play zone is outdoors.
 Read more about Snow Time in the Gardens.

 Location: Hunter Valley Gardens, Pokolbin